jessicarubinwilliams/ParkFinderApi.Solution/README.md

 ## Description <a id="description"></a>

-This C#/.NET API allows other developers to interact with data for a fictitious wildlife park consisting of creatures from the cretaceous era.
+This C#/.NET API allows other developers to interact with data about State and National Parks.
 Data is stored in a SQL database.

 ## Setup/Installation Requirements and Instructions <a id="setup"></a>